animal-tree/Writing-stuff/Stuff7-Consciousness.md

 If it’s not representation, as by the *reductio ad absurdum* flipbook argument, then it’s matter — some substrate of the universe — or a combination of matter and representation.
 Due to the variety of living organisms, we can assume it's the latter.

-Representation is combination, the interaction of forces in the universe forming increased complexity from elementary parts, but not all combinations are of the same materials.
-In known physics, those materials are generally assumed to be elementary particles and varying combinations.
+Representation is combination, the interaction of forces in the universe forming increased complexity from elementary parts.

 The question becomes: what elementary parts and interactions produce human-like consciousness?
 Representation alone has been shown to reduce to absurdity, assuming a human-like conscious flipbook is impossible.